-Tax Incentive Financing (municipal property tax)
+Tax Incentive Financing (TIF) - Municipal Portion of Property Tax

-A Tax Incentive Financing (TIF) Grant will be available to property owners who, with the approval of the City, undertake a specific program for the rehabilitation or redevelopment of older buildings and underutilized sites that result in a reassessment of the properties, so as to recognize the increased value arising from such improvements.
+Tax assistance will be available to property owners who, with the approval of the City, undertake a specific program for the rehabilitation or redevelopment of older buildings and underutilized sites that result in a reassessment of the properties, so as to recognize the increased value arising from such improvements.

-A property owner would register their intent to participate in the grant program by filing an application at the time of Building Permit application.
+A property owner would register their intent to participate in the TIF program by filing an application at the time of Building Permit application.